cjungmann/bash_patterns/README.md

     supporting PCRE (Perl-Compatible Regular Expression) that is used by **grep**.

-- **useful** includes several functions that are useful for- **indirect_arrays** is an exploration of indirect access to an array in the global scope of the program.
-Requires (and checks for) BASH versions 4.3 and up.
+- **useful** includes several functions that are useful for making BASH applications.

-  making BASH applications.
 As I write this, I have only included a smallist set of functions.
 I expect this file will grow.

+- **indirect_arrays** is an exploration of indirect access to an array in the global scope of the program.
+Requires (and checks for) BASH versions 4.3 and up.